Know what your

 How is this different from skills.sh?

 skills.sh handles skill distribution — install, update, search.
-SkillKit is the analytics layer on top: local-first usage tracking, health checks, context budget analysis, and pruning that skills.sh doesn't provide.
+SkillKit is the analytics layer on top: usage tracking, burn rate analysis, streaks, contribution graphs, and context budget optimization.

 Which AI coding agents are supported?